 The group of youth councillors gets together on a weekly, fortnightly or monthly basis, dependent on their needs.
 They discuss the problems young people face and how situations can be improved.
 They come up with ideas on how to talk to other young people, listen to what they have to say and put together a plan of action which could include completing applications for funding.

 This plan is then taken forward either by youth councillors themselves or taken to the people who make the decisions on what happens in their area - this could be local councillors, district councillors or sometimes county councillors.
 Others such as the police, the PCT (NHS) and leisure services can also be involved depending on the issue or event.

-All groups are supported by a Youth Connexions youth worker and/or a representative from the local council.
+All groups are supported by a YC Hertfordshire youth worker and/or a representative from the local council.
 Both of those supporters have contacts in other agencies to help the group in its work.

 How to get involved

 Any young person is welcome to visit their local youth council to see what it is all about.

 Follow the links below to see full details of the youth councils across Hertfordshire.

 - Stevenage Youth Council